2025 St. Vartan Park Earth Day

 The first two annual earth events secured the park’s playground and athletic field for activities.
 The event reached beyond neighborhood cleanup to include such activities as plantings, compost demonstrations, recycling, and environment-themed relay races

-After O’Keefe led a successful campaign to open the park’s garden to the general public after years of closure, he launched the Conservancy in 2022 with an added commitment to expand the St. Vartan Park Earth Celebration to the garden.
+After O’Keefe led a successful campaign to open the park’s garden to the general public after years of closure, he launched the Conservancy in 2022 with an added commitment to expand the St. Vartan Park Earth Day to the garden.
 In 2023, the garden hosted event activities, including the start of an annual gathering that features a celebrated environment-focused children’s picture book.
-Complimentary copies of the book are given to young attendees with an interactive experience with the book’s author or illustrator.
+Complimentary copies of the book are given to young attendees with an interactive experience with the book’s author and/or illustrator.

 The annual celebration has become known for its family-friendly appeal, with the political news outlet Politico among those that have highlighted children and their parents working together for the environment as part of news coverage of the event.

-Several elected officials — including Manhattan Borough President Mark Levine (above, eleventh from left), New York State Senator Kristen Gonzalez (tenth from left), New York State Assembly Members Alex Bores (next to Gonzalez) and Harvey Epstein (next to Levine), and New York City Council Members Keith Powers (center right in blue sweater) and Carlina Rivera (below in jean jacket at the 2022 earth event) — have embraced the annual event for its community togetherness and to share plans for environmental advances.
+Several elected officials — including United States Congressman Jerry Nadler, Manhattan Borough President Mark Levine (above, eleventh from left), New York State Senator Kristen Gonzalez (tenth from left), New York State Assembly Members Alex Bores (next to Gonzalez) and Harvey Epstein (next to Levine), and New York City Council Members Keith Powers (center right in blue sweater) and Carlina Rivera (below in jean jacket at the 2022 earth event) — have embraced the annual event for its community togetherness and to share plans for environmental advances.

 Happy Earth Day!
 Great to be at @stvartanpark today for their Earth Day Celebration!
 A great turnout for a neighborhood cleanup & to celebrate this great space.